gracefulife/clova-developer-guide/en/CEK/Guides/LinkUserAccount.md

 </div>

 ### Validating account access permission {#AddValidationLogic}
 To apply account linking, write code for checking validity of access tokens.
-When extension messages are sent to custom extension or Clova Home extension, each has the following `accessToken` field.
+Extension messages that are sent to custom extension or Clova Home extension has the following `accessToken` field.
 Verify that the access token is present in the field and that it is valid.

-* Custom extension : `context.System.user.accessToken`, `session.user.accessToken`
+* Custom extension: `context.System.user.accessToken`, `session.user.accessToken`
-* Clova Home extension : `payload.accessToken`
+* Clova Home extension: `payload.accessToken`

 {% raw %}
 ```json